 High alpine peaks and deep valleys

-For thousands of years the Sami people have lived and traveled through Sarek national park.
-It is an important grassing area for the reindeers during their migration from winter to summer grassing area and back again.
-If you look carefully you might discover old fireplaces from the hearths where people have stayed.
+For thousands of years the Sami people have lived and traveled through Sarek National Park on their migration from winter to summer grassing area and back again.
+It is an important grassing area for the reindeers during the migration and if you look carefully you may discover old hearths where people have stayed.
 Remember that we are visitors in the land of the reindeers and make sure to show respect both towards the reindeers and the Sami culture.

-In Sarek national park you find no marked trails or overnight cabins.
-Previous experience from camping in the mountains and advanced navigation is required.
+To visit Sarek National Park on your own you’ll need previous experience from camping in the mountains and advanced navigation skills.
 The weather can be severe with cold temperatures, strong wind and heavy rain or snow fall.
-In summertime there are many rivers to cross and the water level can rise fast due to heavy rainfall or high temperatures.
-There are a few bridges to help you across the most difficult river crossings.
-In the winter, you can be faced with were visibility and avalanches can run across the wide valleys and even break the ice on the lakes.
+In summertime you’ll cross several rivers and the water level can rise fast due to heavy rainfall or high temperatures.
+There are a few bridges to help you across some of the most difficult river crossings.
+In the winter, you can be faced with were visibility and avalanches can run across the wide valleys.
+The avalanches have even breaken the ice on the lakes.
 Most peak ascents require alpine equipment and knowledge about alpine climbing.

-Sarek national park can be reached from the Padjelanta trail in the west, the Kungsleden trail in the east and from the road to Ritsem in the north.
+Sarek National Park can be reached from the Padjelanta trail in the west, the Kungsleden trail in the east and from the road to Ritsem in the north.
 Popular access points are Ritsem, Saltoluokta and Kvikkjokk to where you can travel by car or bus.
-You can also get in by hiking in to Aktse cabin from Sitoälvsbron in the east or crossing the Suorva damm in the north.
+You can also get there by hiking/skiing in to Aktse cabin from Sitoälvsbron in the east or crossing the Suorva damm in the north.